TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migration-tool/export-from-chirpstack.md

 ---
-title: "Migrating Devices from ChirpStack to The Things Stack"
+title: "Export End Devices from ChirpStack"
 description: ""
-weight: 2
+weight: 3
 aliases: "/getting-started/migrating-from-networks/migrate-from-chirpstack"
 ---

-This section contains instructions on how to migrate end devices from ChirpStack to {{% tts %}} using [`ttn-lw-migrate` migration tool](https://github.com/TheThingsNetwork/lorawan-stack-migrate).
+This section contains instructions on how to configure migration tool and use it to export end devices from ChirpStack, that can later be imported in {{% tts %}}.
+This is a base for migrating end devices from ChirpStack to {{% tts %}}.

 <!--more-->

-## Prerequisites

-1. [`ttn-lw-migrate` tool](https://github.com/TheThingsNetwork/lorawan-stack-migrate) version `0.5.0` or higher installed on your system.
-See the [Migration Tool]({{< ref "/getting-started/migrating/migration-tool" >}}) guide for detailed installation instructions.

-## Configure ttn-lw-migrate
+## Configuration

 First, configure the environment with the following variables modified according to your setup.
 Navigate to the folder where you installed `ttn-lw-migrate` and execute: